andreiw/prephv/README.md

 Windows NT 4.0.
 Most ran AIX, an obscure Solaris port, or gave Linux hackers many fun restless nights.

-Relieve '96...
+Relive '96...
 I spent that July basking on the beaches of Cagliari.
 Somewhere in a dusty office in Seattle people were dealing with stuff like this: